Elizabethcase/my-digital-garden/_notes/rda/paleoclimate/cccf-past.md

 ---
-title: "Past: What was, what might have been"
+title: "Earth's climate cycles and climate records: what was, what might have been"
 ---

-Past is a window to the past.
-From its vantage point, the future is skewed and opaque.

-Climate records
-Plate tectonics

-Pair with:
+In the past two million years, Earth has gone through a series of [ice ages](/rda/paleoclimate/cccf-ice-ages){: .internal-link}.

 In case you ever feel lost, or want to jump, [here's a map](/rda/cccf-map){: .internal-link}.